Devrubby/odin-recipes/README.md

 # odin-recipes
-practice repo for html section of thedinproject web development training.
+practice repo for html section of theodinproject web development training.

-This repo is for testing my htl skill and practice what i have learned about html.
+This repo is for testing my html skill and practice what i have learned about html.